 Tackling volcanic ash damage risk

 Volcanic ash causes serious damage to aircraft.
-Dr Helen Dacre’s research looks at how to build resilience to this hazard by making more confident predictions about the potential harmful effects of volcanic ash from eruptions, such as the 2010 Eyjafjallajökull volcano eruption in Iceland which caused closure of European airspace for weeks.
+Professor Helen Dacre’s research looks at how to build resilience to this hazard by making more confident predictions about the potential harmful effects of volcanic ash from eruptions, such as the 2010 Eyjafjallajökull volcano eruption in Iceland which caused closure of European airspace for weeks.
 Helen and colleagues are working with Rolls Royce, CAA, the Met office and some airline operators on new ash concentration charts to help calculate ash dosage and more accurately predict the risk of aircraft damage after a volcanic ash incident – a new requirement of European Aviation Safety Agency regulations.
-Read more about Dr Dacre’s research into volcanic ash hazard or read the case study.
+Find out more about Professor Dacre’s research into volcanic ash hazard or read the case study.

 Predicting 'sting jets'